 How Tour Z Meets International Standards

-Yes — when conducted correctly in their natural wild habitat following IUCN guidelines, without feeding or baiting.
+Yes — when conducted correctly in wild natural habitat following IUCN guidelines, without feeding or baiting.
 Wild open ocean encounters (Puerto Princesa) are fundamentally different from conditioned feeding encounters (Oslob).
-The key question is whether the shark chose to be there.
+The key question is: did the shark choose to be there?

 IUCN guidelines specify a minimum of 3 metres from the body and 4 metres from the tail.
 Tour Z guides enforce these distances throughout every in-water encounter without exception.

-DENR guidelines exist for whale shark interaction in the Philippines.
-However, enforcement varies significantly by location.
-Puerto Princesa's open ocean wild encounters are inherently more ethical than enclosed bay feeding operations, regardless of individual operator compliance.
+DENR guidelines exist for whale shark interaction.
+Enforcement varies by location.
+Open ocean wild encounters are inherently more ethical than enclosed bay feeding operations regardless of individual operator compliance — the structure of the encounter matters more than the paperwork.